-Succeeding without a plan is possible, and plenty of examples exist of businesses that have achieved financial success without a plan.
-If you’re one of them, consider yourself lucky, but ask yourself this questions: Could you have grown and become even more successful if you were better organized?
-I’m willing to bet your answer is yes.
+- It drives organizational growth.
+Succeeding without a plan is possible, and there are plenty of examples of businesses who’ve seen financial success without one.
+If you’re one of them, consider yourself lucky, but ask yourself this question: Could you have grown and become even more successful if you were better organized?
+We’ve got money you’ll say yes.

 - It sets a benchmark and helps you assess your performance.
 A strategic plan by nature requires you to measure and document performance.
 Doing so will allow you to benchmark where you’ve been, allowing you to adjust your trajectory of where you are going.
 Documenting data is a wise business decision to keep your organization moving forward.